Building Demand Through Community Energy

-Jointly owned by Grant County and the U.S. Forest Service, Grant County Regional Airport became Malheur Pellet Mill’s first customer to heat a 14,000-square-foot building with bulk pellets.
+Built with the help of U.S. Forest Service funding alongside state funding, Grant County Regional Airport became Malheur Pellet Mill’s first customer to heat a 14,000-square-foot building with bulk pellets.
 “At a cost of $325,000, the biomass system was not an economic slam dunk for the new, efficient building,” Haden says.
 “At an annual cost of biomass of just over $5,000 and a calculated heating savings of about $7,500 per year over fossil fuels, the simple payback is almost 30 years.
 However, the airport construction was funded by state and federal grants, some of which were specific to biomass.”

 The second project made economic sense even without grants.
 Blue Mountain Hospital utilized oil-fired heating and hot water systems in its 50,000-square-foot facility.
 The project landed a grant from the American Recovery and Reinvestment Act for the pellet boiler conversion, which brought the simple payback on the $450,000 investment to about five years, Haden reports.